Best audio editors

 Audio editors are used by aspiring and independent artists, musicians, composers, as well as sound and recording engineers in professional studios.
 They connect guitars and microphones to audio interfaces, converting their music into a digital signal.
 While recorded audio tracks are never perfect, the stage of recording must be followed by the stage of editing.

-This specialized software is also used by arrangers, producers and beatmakers.
+This specialized sound editing software is also used by arrangers, producers and beatmakers.
 Video bloggers and podcast creators also need to process their material.
 They add background music, cut out long pauses in speech, remove noise and etc. Anyone who wants to edit, for example, a video birthday greeting, should also use one of the video or audio editors.